-Residential Facility Type Zone Total Required Parking One-Family Dwelling with CBD, S-2, and D-LM Zones, except when combined with the S-12 Zone.
+Residential Facility Type Zone Total Required Parking S-15 and D-CO Zones, except when combined with the S-12 Zone.
+One-half (1⁄2)-space for dwelling unit.
+Any other zone, except when combined with the S-12 Zone.
+One (1) space for each dwelling unit.
+Any zone combined with the S-12 Zone.
+See Section 17.94.040.
+One-Family Dwelling with Secondary Unit.
+CBD, S-2, and D-LM Zones, except when combined with the S-12 Zone.
 No additional space required for the Secondary Unit.
-Secondary Unit.
-Any other zone, except when combined with the S-11 or S- 12 Zone.
+Any other zone, except when combined with the S-11 or S-12 Zone.
 One (1) space for the Secondary Unit, except that no parking shall be required if located as specified in Section 17.103.080.

-Residential Facility Type Zone Total Required Parking Any zone combined with the S-11 Zone.
+Any zone combined with the S- 11 Zone.
 One (1) space for each bedroom in the Secondary Unit, up to a maximum requirement of two (2) spaces per Secondary Unit, except that no parking shall be required if located as specified in Section 17.103.080.
 Any zone combined with the S-12 Zone.
 One (1) space for each bedroom in the Secondary Unit, except that no parking shall be required if located as specified in Section 17.103.080.
-Two-Family Dwelling.
-Multifamily Dwelling.
-CBD, S-2, and D-LM Zones, except when combined with the S-12 Zone.
-No spaces required.
-D-BV-1, D-BV-2, S-15, and D-CO Zones, except when combined with the S-12 Zone.
-One-half (1⁄2) space for each dwelling unit.
-D-BV-3 and D-BV-4 Zones, except when combined with the S-12 Zone.
-Three-quarters (3/4) space for each dwelling unit.
-Any other zone, except when combined with the S-12 Zone.
-One (1) space for each dwelling unit.
-Any zone combined with the S-12 Zone.
-See Section 17.94.040.
 Accessory Dwelling Unit (in conjunction with One- Family, Two- Family, or Multifamily Dwelling).
-CBD, S-2, and D-LM Zones, except when combined with the S-11 or S-12 Zone.
+CBD, S-2, S-15, and D-LM Zones, except when combined with the S-11 or S-12 Zone.
 No additional spaces required for the Accessory Dwelling Unit.
 Any other zone (including any zone combined with the S-11 or S-12 Zone).
 One (1) space for each Accessory Dwelling Unit, except that no additional parking shall be required if located as specified in Section 17.103.080.